-To hold a Flight Instructor Rating you must already have a Commercial Pilot License.
+To hold a Flight Instructor Rating you must be registered in the University of Windsor’s Aeronautics Leadership Program and already have a Commercial Pilot License.
 Upon successful completion of the rating, you will be able to conduct dual flight instruction in respect of the issuance of a pilot permit — recreational — aeroplane or pilot license — aeroplane or the endorsement of a night rating or a VFR OTT rating on a pilot license — aeroplane.

 - Minimum of 25 hours of Instructor Rating ground school instruction which shall include:

 - Practical application of the basic principles of learning and techniques of instruction;

 - Procedures for planning and presenting preparatory ground instruction, pre-flight briefings, in-flight instruction, and post-flight debriefings;

 - Theory of flight required to teach the air exercises;

 - Aircraft flight manuals and aircraft operating limits;